guibueno/guibueno.github.io/_docs/eval-03-individual-focus.markdown

 The following step was to help them realize that I had not provided any actual feedback or performed any assessment.
 No matter how they were speaking Portuguese, I would praise their effort and encourage them to perform other actions in sequence.

-After this entire contextualization, I intruduced my peers to the actual design challenge and began to moderate a class discussion.
+After this entire contextualization, I introduced my peers to the actual design challenge and began to moderate a class discussion.

 ![Teaching Experience](/images/eval-ipf-question.png)
 {: style="text-align: center"}